 Begin realizing a life goal.
 Intentionally and specifically, begin working towards a life goal.
 Know that taking the first step is a momentum builder and can generate confidence in your life.
 There is a powerful difference between “I want to…” and “I’m beginning to…” So write the first page, run the first mile, or meet the first person.
 You know what you want to accomplish and you know what the first step is.
 Stop telling yourself it’s out of reach and take the first step.

 Accept your weaknesses.
 While dwelling on our weaknesses leads to a lack of self-confidence, accepting them is an important step in developing it.
 First, it keeps us from unhealthy delusions of grandeur.
 It embraces that we are not perfect and forces us to live our lives in a healthy need for others.
 Secondly, it provides us with the foundation to accept failures when they arise.
 We are not caught off-guard when we fail.
 Instead, we are simply again reminded of our need for others to compliment our weaknesses.

 Be known and loved.
 There is no greater key to self-confidence that being intimately known and genuinely loved by another.
 Allowing another human being into the deepest depths of our heart is one of the single most difficult acts in the world today.
 But doing it (and being loved despite of it) breathes life into our soul and builds confidence in our inner-most being… and this confidence continues to grow as the commitment to each other deepens.
 (On a related note, take a moment this week to better know and love your child… it’s one of the greatest gifts you can ever give them).

-To be clear, the importance of self-confidence in our lives can not be overstated.
-It provides the motivation to pursue our passions.
+Intentionally working on how to be more confident will provide you motivation to pursue your passions.
 It provides the foundation to reject the claims of a consumerist culture.
 And it provides the incentive to live the life you’ve always wanted to live.